frederikwilde/qradient/README.md

-# qradient
+# qradient [kɹeɪdi.ənt]
 This package provides a platform for fast simulation of parametrized quantum circuits.
 Also, fast optimization is facilitated by efficient gradient calculations, something that cannot be done on a physical quantum device.

 ## setup for _importing_ the package
 1) Clone the repository.
 2) Create virtual environment in the repository you want to work in and activate it.
 E.g. with 'venv':
 ```
 python3 -m venv my-env
 source ./my-env/bin/activate